 Each year the DNPS hosts a workshop.
 Past workshops have focused on collecting and germinating native plant seeds, and how to propagate plants from properly handled root and stem cuttings.

 The DNPS likes to schedule at least 2 or 3 field trips each year, but we have changed our format for doing these, and they are now member-driven events.
-Past field trips have gone to the botanically rich Trap Pond, the floristically varied Cape Henlopen State Park, and vegetatively unique pine barrens in Pennsylvania.
+Past field trips have gone to the botanically rich Trap Pond, the floristically varied Cape Henlopen State Park, and vegetatively unique pine barrens in New Jersey.
 We also like to do kayak/canoe trips as they are always a great way to see sections of habitat that one can’t normally get to on foot.

 If you have any suggestions for a field trip, or would like to lead one, please contact us.
 We are always looking for knowledgeable leaders and interesting places.